TACC-Cloud/agave-docs/docs/agave/introduction/introduction.rst

 Introduction
 ============

+This is the documentation for Tapis V2.
+The documentation for Tapis V3 is listed in the section below.

-The Tapis Platform is an open source, science-as-a-service API platform for powering your digital lab.
+The Tapis V2 Platform is an open source, science-as-a-service API platform for powering your digital lab.
 Tapis allows you to bring together your public, private, and shared high performance computing (HPC), high throughput computing (HTC), Cloud, and Big Data resources under a single, web-friendly REST API.